Skip to content

 Corporate Culture

 System of norms, values and rules that determine the perception, thinking and action of all employees and managers.
-Significantly shapes the possibilities for competence development and learning in the company.
+It significantly shapes the possibilities for competence development and learning in the company.

 V